LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 are enumerated.
 If pLayerName is equal to a discovered layer module name then any extensions from that layer (which may be implicit or explicit) are enumerated.
 Duplicate extensions (e.g. an implicit layer and ICD might report support for the same extension) are eliminated by the loader.
+For duplicates, the ICD version is reported and the layer version is culled.
 Extensions must be enabled (in vkCreateInstance or vkCreateDevice) before they can be used.

-[jjuliano] In previous paragraph, which survives, and which is duplicated?
-  E.g., if a layer and an ICD both expose the same extension, is the layer's version culled, or is the ICD's version culled?

 Extension command entry points should be queried via vkGetInstanceProcAddr or vkGetDeviceProcAddr. vkGetDeviceProcAddr can only be used to query for device